 Chapter 20: Methods of Performance by Desirée D. Rowe and Michael Tristano, Jr.

 Stephen M. Croucher is a Professor and the Head of the School of Communication, Journalism, and Marketing at Massey University, New Zealand.
-He is also a Lead Research Fellow at the National Research University, Higher School of Economics, Russia.
-He serves on the editorial boards of more than ten journals, and served as the editor of the Journal of Intercultural Communication Research (2010–2019) and Speaker & Gavel (2010–2015).
-He has held and holds various leaderships position in the National Communication Association, International Communication Association, and the World Communication Association.
-He serves as President of the World Communication Association from 2019-2023.
+He is also Lead Research Fellow at the National Research University, Higher School of Economics, Russia.
+He serves on the editorial boards of more than 10 journals and served as the editor of the Review of Communication (2022–2025), Frontiers in Communication (2019–2022), Journal of Intercultural Communication Research (2010–2019), and Speaker & Gavel (2010–2015).
+He has held and holds various leadership positions in the National Communication Association, the International Communication Association, and the World Communication Association.
+He serves as President of the World Communication Association from 2019–2023.

 "Easy to follow, well-organized, comprehensive, solidly grounded in scholarship and real-life applications, this textbook will stimulate your interest and help you to move from understanding communication research to conducting it."